-In the shadow of these large market-dominating incense producers who are widely sold throughout the US, there are still many smaller companies and artisan incense crafters around the world doing their part to keep the rich incense crafting traditions alive, while ethically sourcing natural and organic materials and supporting sustainable harvesting of aromatic plants.
-It’s up to the consumer to search out and support the artisan companies and vote with their dollar to help keep the rich natural traditions of incense crafting alive and thriving.
+In the shadow of these large market-dominating incense producers who are widely sold throughout the US, there are still many smaller companies and artisan incense crafters around the world doing their part to keep traditional incense crafting traditions alive, while ethically sourcing natural and organic materials and supporting sustainable harvesting of aromatic plants.
+It’s up to the consumer to search out and support the artisan companies and vote with their dollar to help keep the rich natural traditions of incense crafting in-tact and thriving.

 Incense In Its Many Forms

-Stick incense is perhaps the most common forms of incense today, of which there are two major types.
+Stick incense is perhaps the most common forms of incense seen today, of which there are two major types.
 Agarbatti sticks, as they’re referred to in India, contain a bamboo skewer at their center that makes them a bit easier to form and keeps them from breaking.
 The only downside to agarbatti is that the burning of the bamboo skewer slightly affects the overall aroma of the incense, giving off a very subtle burning wood scent.
 Agarbatti is most common in Indian and Chinese incense crafting.
 Dhoop incense sticks are made with solid incense ingredients and don’t contain a bamboo center.
-Japanese and Tibetan incense are most commonly found in the dhoop style.
+Japanese and Tibetan incenses are most commonly found in the dhoop style.
 Both types are traditionally made from a mixture of aromatic herbs, resins, and water; usually containing some type of botanical-derived binder to hold the shape.